box/developer.box.com/content/guides/security/terms-of-service/index.md

 user via the API.

 * [`GET /terms_of_service_user_statuses`][euserstatuses]:
-  To get a list of all the accepted and rejected Terms of Services for a user
+  To get a list of all the Terms of Services for a user
 * [`POST /terms_of_service_user_statuses`][euserstatuses_post]:
   To accept or reject a specific Terms of Service for the first time
 * [`PUT /terms_of_service_user_statuses/:id`][euserstatuses_put]: